gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

-Since each observation represents other similar observations in the population that we didn't get to measure, if we ***sample with replacement*** to generate a new data set of size *n* from our data set (also of size *n*) it mimics the process of taking our population of interest.
+Since each observation represents other similar observations in the population that we didn't get to measure, if we ***sample with replacement*** to generate a new data set of size *n* from our data set (also of size *n*) it mimics the process of taking repeated random samples of size $n$ from our population of interest.
 This process also ends up giving us useful sampling distributions of statistics even when our standard normality assumption is violated, similar to what we encountered in the permutation tests.
 Bootstrapping is especially useful in situations